sainnhe/tmux-fzf/README.md

 This plugin supports multiple selection for some actions, you can press `TAB` and `Shift-TAB` to mark multiple items.

-You can bind a key to preselect an action.
-See [#6](https://github.com/sainnhe/tmux-fzf/issues/6) for more information.

-Most actions don't need to be explained, but there are some actions that might need to be explained here.
+Most of the features work out of the box, but there are some features that need to be explained here.

-## link & move window

-You can use **link** action to link a window from another session to current session.

-launch tmux-fzf -> `window` -> `link` -> select a window in another session

-And you can use **kill** action to unlink or kill current window.
+## Kill Window(s)

-`kill` actually use `tmux unlink-window -k` instead of `tmux kill-window`.
+The `kill` action in tmux-fzf actually uses `tmux unlink-window -k` instead of `tmux kill-window`.

 The main difference between `unlink-window -k` and `kill-window` is that `kill-window` will kill current window and all other windows linked to it, while `unlink-window -k` will only kill current window.

-The logic of the `unlink -k` action is a bit like hard link in unix/linux.
+The logic of `unlink -k` is a bit like hard links.
 If the current window only exists in one session, then kill; if the current window exists in multiple sessions, then unlink.

 Btw, if you want to bind a key to kill current window, I would recommend `unlink-window -k` instead of `kill`.

-**move** action is similar to link, except the window at source window is moved to destination.

-## break & join pane

-**break** action will break source pane off from its containing window to make it the only pane in destination window.

-launch tmux-fzf -> `pane` -> `break` -> select source pane

-**join** action is like split-window, but instead of splitting destination pane and creating a new pane, it will split it and move source pane to the current window.
-This can be used to reverse break-pane.

-launch tmux-fzf -> `pane` -> `join` -> select source pane(s)

-## user menu
+## User Menu

 You can add a custom menu to quickly execute some commands.